 - The SENCO may observe your child over several sessions.

 - An Ann Locke profile may be filled out with the support of the SENCO.

-- The school may seek advice from Surrey Early Years Educational Effectiveness Team or SEND Team to provide support and advice to both the school and parents about how to proceed with the concern.
+- The school may seek advice from the Surrey SEND Team to provide support and advice to both the school and parents about how to proceed with the concern.